-All students in Grades K through eighth participate in additional classes that support the development and growth of each child.
+All students in grades Kindergarten through eighth participate in additional classes that support the development and growth of each child.
+Offerings vary by grade level.

 Get to know the teachers: